ibilalkayy/100-Days-Of-DevOps/Days/day20.md

 - Shim has a binary file **docker-containerd-shim**
 - runc  has a binary file **docker-runc**

 ## **Explaining it in a video**

-You can find the video of it here.
+Here you can get the explanation in a video.
 [20/100 Days DevOps Challenge]()